 Bauer was inspired to pick up the sax and study music for a short period of time in grade school, thanks to his parent's eclectic musical tastes.
 After taking a break from performing in high school, Bauer rekindled his adoration for the tenor in his early 20's.
 His first lesson was with Rondo's Blues Deluxe saxophonist, Dennis "Chicago Slim" Lansing.
 After a few lessons, Bauer perfected his skills on his own by running scales and playing along with the radio.

 Bauer began playing sporadically with the JJB based on the recommendation of drummer Benet Schaeffer.
-The chemistry on stage led to success in the recording studio, where Bauer was a featured performer on the band's latest album, Blues Heart Attack.
+The chemistry on stage led to success in the recording studio, where Bauer was a featured performer on the band's 2016 album, Blues Heart Attack.
 Shortly after the record's release, Johnson invited Bauer to join the JJB full-time.
 Bauer has since become a power house member of the band.

 Tom Maloney has been playing music for a long time.
 No doubt he is the most seasoned player in the band.
 He was born and raised in St. Louis, but has entertained music lovers all over the United States, Europe, Germany and South America.
 Tom is a musician’s musician.
 In his younger days he was known to get out on the highway with his guitar and his amp and his thumb, sometimes hitchhiking 150 miles just to get to the gig.